 The symptoms of cerebral palsy aren’t usually obvious when a baby is born, but become noticeable during the first two or three years of a child’s life.
 They can include delays in reaching developmental milestones – such as, not sitting by eight months or not walking by 18 months; seeming too stiff or too floppy; having weak arms or legs or random, uncontrolled movements.
 A range of other problems, such as swallowing difficulties, vision and speech problems and learning disabilities are also associated with cerebral palsy.
 The severity of symptoms can vary significantly.
 Some people only have minor problems, while others may be severely disabled.

 Cerebral palsy can occur if a baby’s brain doesn’t develop normally while in the womb, or is damaged during or soon after birth.
 It may be caused by bleeding in the baby’s brain or reduced blood and oxygen supply to their brain, or by an infection caught by the mother during pregnancy.
 Meningitis and serious head injuries may cause cerebral palsy but often the cause is unclear.

 Until now, physiotherapy, speech and occupational therapies and medications have been the only treatments available to help people with cerebral palsy to have as normal and independent a life as possible.

 Biovault Family take care of cord blood collection, processing and storage so that you can focus on taking care of yourself and your new baby.
-Find out more about our family service here.
+Find out more about our stem cell banking.